neontribe/my-best-life/content/services/the-baytree-centre-into-school.md

 makeMapLink: true
 time: "Classes Monday to Wednesday.
 Currently operating remotely, with two lessons from 11am to 12pm and from 12pm to 1pm. "
-quotation: "Baytree makes me feel like I can do something in my life.
-Like I can achieve my goals. "
+reviews: [{comment: "Baytree makes me feel like I can do something in my life.
+Like I can achieve my goals."}]
 contactExplanation: "You will need a parents/guardian or youth worker to sign you up for support.
 Get them to fill in the referral form below or call or call 0207 733 5283. "